Let’s talk about getting around in Bali. Well unfortunately Bali traffic can be a nightmare!

-When looking at google maps to get you places there can be a real discrepancy on how much time it will realistically take.
-It may look close on the map and the distance no that far but the roads aren’t always super friendly and you have to negotiate things like rice fields, narrow lanes and everyday Bali life!
+When looking at google maps there can be a real discrepancy on how much time it will realistically take.
+It may look close on the map and the distance is not that far but the roads aren’t always super friendly and you have to negotiate things like rice fields, narrow lanes, stray dogs and everyday Bali life!

 I clearly remember being very late for an after school soccer game with my son that was held at the Green School due to a massive ceremony.

 There is a real problem with locals not wearing helmets.
 A lot of Balinese cant afford a helmet and it is not a priority.
 Sadly, you will see a young family on a motorbike with only the father wearing a helmet.
-A great charity called Helmet Man is campaigning for locals to wear helmets and educates and fundraises so more helmets can be bought for locals.
+A great charity called Helmet Man is campaigning for locals to wear helmets as they educate and fundraise so more helmets can be bought for locals.

-As there are no specific road rules or at least they aren’t enforced so you have to be extra alert due to the unpredictable nature of the traffic.
+As there are no specific road rules or they aren’t enforced you have to be extra alert due to the unpredictable nature of the traffic.
 Confidence is needed to merge into major traffic jams and work out sudden traffic changes and road closures.

 A typical working week for a driver is 6 days a week, Monday to Saturday and 8 hours a day.